 With no major announcement on personal tax, the UK 2021 Autumn Budget may seem benign.
-However, most of the ‘bad news’ was announced in the months leading up to the budget, with significant tax increases on the way which UK tax payers should be aware of, as John Williams, Head of Wealth Planning at Nedbank Private Wealth, explains.
+However, most of the ‘bad news’ was announced in the months leading up to the budget, with significant tax increases on the way which UK tax payers should be aware of, as Simon Prescott, Head of Wealth Planning at Nedbank Private Wealth, explains.

 As we tuned in to listen to Chancellor of the Exchequer Rishi Sunak’s optimistic announcements from the dispatch box, it was easy to forget the number of changes that had already been published for 2022 as part of the March 2021 Budget, or in the series of statements ahead of the day.